Concrete Innovation a discussion

 Thermogravimetric Analysis

-TGA revealed that magnetic water concrete showed superior thermal resistance with only 2.56% weight loss of calcium hydroxide compared to 4.31% in normal water concrete.
-This indicates more complete hydration and denser microstructure formation.
+TGA showed better thermal resistance in magnetic water concrete, with 2.56% weight loss of calcium hydroxide versus 4.31% in normal water concrete, indicating more complete hydration.

 FTIR Spectroscopy